USRSE/usrse.github.io/_posts/2023-03-21-announcing-ci.md

 Moving forward, Community Initiatives’ additional tools, resources, and infrastructure will better serve US-RSE’s future organizational and financial goals.

 [According to Wikipedia](https://en.wikipedia.org/wiki/Fiscal_sponsorship), “[f]iscal sponsorship refers to the practice of non-profit organizations offering their legal and tax-exempt status to groups—typically projects—engaged in activities related to the sponsoring organization's mission.”
-For US-RSE, that means that by being a project of Community Initiatives, their 501(c)(3) non-profit status extends to us, so that, for instance, we can accept donations without the expense or effort of having to form a non-profit ourselves.
+For US-RSE, that means that by being a project of CI, their 501(c)(3) non-profit status extends to us, so that, for instance, we can accept donations without the expense or effort of having to form a non-profit ourselves.
 Furthermore, CI also provides services such as legal consultancy and HR services that allow us to enter into contracts or hire employees.
 Because we are legally a project of CI, however, US-RSE will need to abide by federal and California laws and regulations pertaining to 501(c)(3) organizations.